oneapi-src/level-zero-spec/scripts/core/PROG.md

 - All devices in the device group share the same properties.
 - The application is responsible for sharing memory and explicit submission and synchronization across multiple devices.
 - Device may expose sub-devices that allow finer-grained partition and control; such as each tile of a multi-tile devices.

-${"##"} Context
-A context represents a set of ${OneApi} devices and the memory potentially accessible by those devices.
-- A context is primarily used for allocating and freeing memory used by one or more devices
-- Memory is **not** implicitly shared across all devices within a context.
-However, it is available to be explicitly shared.

 ${"##"} Initialization
 The driver must be initialized by calling ::${x}Init before any other function.